rubenschagas/protractorFrontEndAutomatedTests/README.md

 ## OVERVIEW

-The objective of this README.md document file is to provide help on how to install, update and run the automated tests on a Protractor E2E Front End Automated Test project.
+The objective of this README.md document file is to provide help on how to install, update and run the automated tests on a Protractor E2E Front End Automated Test project, as a Proof of Concept (POC).

 It has a Command Line Interface (CLI) helping a user or a pipeline cloud to inform scripts and so on.

 Also, it supports BDD based scenarios features files, and generates a pretty dashboard report at the end of each test cycle.

-The `allfeatures` script provides a headless automation execution testing.
-By the other hand, the `protractor` one executes it openning a browser.

-From time to time, it may be necessary to update the web-driver version in the package.json file.

 ![](./assets/readMeMd/bddFeature1.png)